Advertiser Disclosure

 Domestic

 To put it simply, the more merchants that accept your card, the better the card’s network.
-Visa and Mastercard have traditionally been the main contenders with acceptance at 10.7 million U.S. retailers.
+Visa and Mastercard have traditionally been the main contenders, with acceptance rates of 99% of U.S. retailers.

-It seems likely that a huge reason for this increase is due to the fees between the networks becoming closer aligned.
+It seems likely that a huge reason for this increase is that the fees between the networks have become closer aligned.
 In February 2020, Nilson reported that Visa and Mastercard swipe fees had a weighted average of 2.26% compared to American Express’s average fee of 2.3% — making this only a 0.04% difference.

 International

 Unfortunately, American Express’s international acceptance is much lower than its competitors.
-For example, American Express cards are accepted in more than 160 countries worldwide, which lags behind Visa and Mastercard that are both accepted in more than 200 countries.
+For example, American Express cards are accepted in more than 160 countries worldwide, which lags behind Visa and Mastercard, which are both accepted in more than 200 countries.

 While it’s easier to find places in countries like Canada or Australia that accept American Express, it is harder across Europe and Asia.
 Just to be safe, the best bet when traveling abroad is to have a Visa or Mastercard in your wallet.